Shunsuke Michieda: Career

+Pre-debut

 Michieda Shunsuke was born in Osaka, Japan.
 His mother is a big fan of SMAP, so he grew up listening to songs from SMAP and Hey!
 Say!
 JUMP from a very young age; he also became a fan of Johnny's.
 He was a fan of the 2014 drama The Files of Young Kindaichi drama starring Ryosuke Yamada of Hey!
 Say!
 JUMP, and sent his resume to Johnny & Associates.

 After he sent his resume for the fourth time, he was contacted and participated in an audition broadcast on Kansai Telecasting Corporation in Maido!
 Johnny on 2 May 2015.
 His audition was also broadcast on BS Fuji on 11 January 2015 and on the 18 January and 5 May broadcasts of the studio Show Time.

 He joined Johnny & Associates on 23 November 2014 after being chosen out of hundreds who auditioned.
 His first appearance at a concert was the Haruyasumi Kansai Johnny's Jr. Special show held in Osaka Shochikuza in March 2015.
 He has been a back-up dancer for Sexy Zone and A.B.C-Z.